-Thank you for considering the use of our Grace Bible Church facility for your wedding ceremony.
+Congratulations on your engagement and thank you for considering the use of our Grace Bible Church facilities for your wedding ceremony!
 We believe that the marriage union is established by God and designed to be a visible portrayal of Jesus Christ’s love relationship with His Bride, the Church.
 Thus, the relationship between a husband and wife is one which must be established upon each person’s individual relationship with Jesus Christ.
 We thank God that He has brought you together and given you the desire to enter into a holy, life-long covenant of marriage.
 We look forward to serving you by considering your request to use our facilities.

 If a Grace officiant will perform your ceremony, he will meet with you to make sure you understand the Biblical basis of marriage and are eligible and prepared to enter into this relationship.
 We ask you to read our Marriage Eligibility Statement, Wedding Ministry Policy and Wedding Application first.
 Please know that we reserve the right to postpone your wedding, if necessary.
 Also, we do allow other officiants to perform weddings at Grace.
-Those requests will go through our Pastor of Family Ministry prior to confirming the use of the facility.
+Those requests will go through a Community & Care Pastor prior to confirming the use of the facility.

 Whether you use a Grace officiant or not, we hope to provide premarital counseling for you.
 At this time, we have two options for premarital counseling as follows:

-- At certain times of the year, we offer Merge which is a class that consists of large group teaching and small group table discussion.
+Twice a year (Spring and Fall semesters), we offer Merge, which is a class that consists of large group teaching and small group table discussion.
 The purpose is to prepare seriously dating or engaged couples for the life-long commitment of marriage using biblical principles.
 Click here to see if this is currently an option.

-If you use a Grace facility, whether you use a Grace officiant or not, we require premarital counseling.
-Other premarital counseling training may be substituted, but must be approved by your Grace wedding officiant or the Pastor of Family Ministry.
+If you use a Grace facility, whether you use a Grace officiant or not, we require premarital counseling to be completed prior to the wedding date.
+Other premarital counseling training may be substituted, but must be approved by your Grace wedding officiant or an Adult Ministries Pastor.